EmileTrotignon/blog/printing_and_ocaml.md

 There are obviously functions to print many types, but none of them are in their respective modules.
 You have `output_int`, `Format.pp_print_int`, but not `Int.print`.
-More complex types like `'a list` only have function to print them in `Format`, were they might be hard to find.
+More complex types like `'a list` only have functions to print them in `Format`, where they might be hard to find.
-This may seems like a detail because adding such functions would be very easy compared to implementing modular implicits, but I believe it is a low-hanging fruit.
+This may seem like a detail because adding such functions would be very easy compared to implementing modular implicits, but I believe it is a low-hanging fruit.